 Microsoft Search in Bing lets you find SharePoint sites in which you have sufficient permissions to view the sites.
 You’ll be able to see the site results on Bing, but not individual pages from the sites.
 SharePoint site findings include the site name and location.

 Quickly find your files or content created by you or your co-workers on which you have permission to view or edit.
 Results include the file name and location, and you may also see a short snippet of the content, who modified it earlier, and when.
-You can find SharePoint and OneDrive for Business files, including Word documents, Excel, spreadsheets, PowerPoint presentations, OneNote notebooks, PDFs and many more.
+SharePoint consultants can find SharePoint and OneDrive for Business files, including Word documents, Excel, spreadsheets, PowerPoint presentations, OneNote notebooks, PDFs, and many more.
 Search for ‘my documents,’ ‘my presentations,’ or you can include a topic or someone’s name, for example, ‘docs about tax codes’ or ‘files by John.’
 File results show at the top of the results page, and other web results show under it.
 They aren’t specific to your organization.

 Find private Microsoft Teams or Microsoft Yammer conversations or conversations between you and your co-workers on which you have permission to view.
-Conversation results of Microsoft Search in Bing include the name of the person who sent it, if it’s a Teams or Yammer conversation, A snippet of the message, the conversation date Attachments that you are authorized to.
-You can search for a topic or a person’s name and click the Conversations Tab For example, ‘send me the deck’ or ‘Amy Turner.’
+Conversation results of Microsoft Search in Bing include the name of the person who sent it if it’s a Teams or Yammer conversation, a snippet of the message, and the conversation date Attachments you are authorized to.
+You can search for a topic or a person’s name and click the Conversations tab.
+For example, ‘send me the deck’ or ‘Amy Turner.’
 Conversations will show at the top of the results page; web results appear under it.

 Some Key Admin Features of Microsoft Search with Bing

 Find sites, tools, and other information within your enterprise.
 Bookmarks help you promote the best possible results for your user’s work-related queries.
 The more bookmarks you publish, the more value and benefit you add for users.
 You can create, publish, import bookmarks, and thus manage it.
 Also, you can manage bookmark status like Published, Draft, Scheduled, Expired, and Suggested.